Buying an RV is sort of like having a baby.

 Another advantage (though be smart about this, and it may not be legal!) is that passengers may move about the rig while traveling.

-Class A's are known best for their luxury, amenities, storage capacities, and spaciousness.
+Class A's are known best for being the luxury RV with plenty of amenities, storage capacities, and spaciousness.

 b.
 Class B motorhome- Why can't they just call these vans?